hackclub/nest/SETUP.md

 - Nest DB
 - oauth.hackclub.app

+### Vaultwarden

+[Vaultwarden](https://github.com/dani-garcia/vaultwarden) has been setup on the Secure VM to manage shared passwords, secrets, and failsafes for the Nest Admins.
+Vaultwarden has its Docker compose configuration at `/opt/docker/vaultwarden/compose.yml` - contents are in [compose.yml](/secure-vm/docker/vaultwarden/compose.yml).
+Users are manually managed by Vaultwarden as it does not fully support LDAP/OIDC.

 ## Nest CLI

 The Nest CLI is a collection of tools for Nest users.
 At the moment, its core use is in allowing users to edit the global Caddyfile and add their own domains.
 It also includes a command for getting a random port that you can bind your services to.